-The mask should be sealed snug on the face as not to be too tight to restrict facial movement, not too loose to allow external air in through gaps.
+The mask should be sealed snugly on the face so as not to be too tight to restrict facial movement, and not too loose to allow external air in through gaps.
 The valve ensures the exhaled air is expelled quickly.
 When inhaling this valve shuts and the air is forced through the filters.
 You may feel a slight resistance sensation at first, but it should become largely unnoticeable once accustomed to wearing the mask.

 If you have further questions, please contact us by email at firstname.lastname@example.org or Chat button on our sites to connect with our Customer Service Team.